Introduction Logistic Regression in R

 How does Logistic Regression in R works?

 Logistic regression is a technique used in the field of statistics measuring the difference between a dependent and independent variable with the guide of logistic function by estimating the different occurrence of probabilities.
-They can be either binomial (has yes or No outcome) or multinomial (Fair vs. poor very poor).
-The probability values lie between 0 and 1 and the variable should be positive (<1).
-It targets on the dependent variable and has the following steps to follow:
+They can be either binomial (has yes or No outcome) or multinomial (Fair vs poor very poor).
+The probability values lie between 0 and 1, and the variable should be positive (<1).
+It targets the dependent variable and has the following steps to follow:

 - with two outcomes trial

 - the outcome of the probability should be independent of each other

 - The probability of success and failures must be the same at each trial.